This is the online syllabus for my Sound Art class at Cooper Union Art School in NYC which I’ve been teaching since 2007.

 - Intro to digital audio formats: uncompressed (WAV.
 AIFF) and compressed (MP3, AAC).

 - Go out in groups and record!
+Then play back our recordings to make a stochastic composition.

 - During cleanup, practice the ancient Zen art of cable-coiling!